denten-books/plain-text/1-metaphor.md

 ```

 The goal of conversational programming was to provide a similarly naturalized
-dialog between person and machine.
-Although machine understanding of informal
+dialog between the operator and the machine.
+Although machine understanding of
-speech human did not come to fore until the twenty-first century, interactive
+informal speech human did not come to fore until the twenty-first century,
-computing environments like DIALOG and JOSS attempted to abstract away from
+interactive computing environments like DIALOG and JOSS attempted to abstract
-machine language towards interfaces that understood a limited number of
+away from machine language towards interfaces that understood a limited number
-English words.
-JOSS, an experimental on-line computing system created by the
+of English words.
+JOSS, an experimental on-line computing system created by
-RAND corporation in 1963, consisted of a typewriter connected to the JOHNNIAC
+the RAND corporation in 1963, consisted of a typewriter connected to the
-computer.
-Prior to JOSS, programmers would interact with the JOHNNIAC machine
+JOHNNIAC computer.
+Prior to JOSS, programmers would interact with the JOHNNIAC
-via keyboard and punch card, initially using octal number notation and then
+machine via keyboard and punch card, initially using octal number notation and
-binary assembler language [@gruenberger_history_1979].
+then binary assembler language [@gruenberger_history_1979].
 These methods of
 programming were time consuming and prone to error.
 "An octal desk calculator
 was nice to have," a historian of the system would later quip
 [@gruenberger_history_1979, 58].
 The JOSS experiment was meant to introduce a
-kind of an interpreter that sat between the human and the machine,
+kind of an interpreter that sat between the human operator and the machine,
-facilitating communication in a more friendlier language.
-Think of JOSS as the
+facilitating communication in a friendly, English-like language.
+Think of JOSS
-"user's computing aide and a single contact with the computer," the engineers
+as the "user's computing aide and a single contact with the computer," the
-wrote [@shaw_joss:_1964, 456].
-Instead of feeding punch cards into the
+engineers wrote [@shaw_joss:_1964, 456].
+Instead of feeding punch cards into
-machine, the operator was now able to use a standard typewriter to communicate
+the machine, the operator would now use a standard typewriter.
+Instead of
-with the machine.
-JOSS thus referred both to the "simple language" and to this
+flipping switches the operator typed words.
+JOSS thus referred both to the
-new "remote console" way of interacting with the computer: "JOSS and the user
+"simple language" for machine instruction and to this new "remote console" way
+of interacting with the computer.
+JOSS and the user would "take turns
-take turns controlling the typewriter."
-The computerized aide understood
+controlling the typewriter" in the words of the documentation.
+The
-simple commands like `do`, `go`, and `type`.
-In most cases it would respond
+computerized aide understood simple commands like `do`, `go`, and `type`.
+Given a number of predetermined commands, it would attempt to respond with a
-with a result of a given computation.
-When confused, its default for an
+result.
+When confused, or when given an unfamiliar command, its default for an
-unspecified error was: "Eh" [@shaw_joss:_1964]?
+unspecified error mimicked human confusion: "Eh" [@shaw_joss:_1964]?

 This mode of conversational interaction was captured also in one of the
 earliest text adventure games, the *Colossal Cave Adventure*, designed by Will